Union Station

 Station in daylight

 Union Station, or Penn Station, is the second train depot erected at Eleventh Street and Liberty Avenue in Pittsburgh for the Pennsylvania Railroad.
 The first, built in 1857, was destroyed by the rioting that accompanied the tragic railroad strike of 1877.
-Rebuilt in 1899, Union Station is one of the oldest structures in the city.
+Rebuilt in 1899, Union Station is one of the oldest and grandest structures in the City of Pittsburgh.

-Railroads were at one time a major mode of local transit.
-In 1910, East Liberty alone was served by 104 trains a day and in peak hours railroads scheduled 12,323 passengers out of the downtown area, compared to 23,942 on street railway lines.
-In 1922, the peak year, 368 daily commuter trains operated in the Pittsburgh district.
-By 1947, the automobile and better road networks reduced that number to only sixty-seven.
+The Pennsylvania Railroad was at one time a major mode of local transit.
+In 1910, East Liberty alone was served by 104 trains a day, and in peak hours railroads transported 12,323 passengers out of the downtown area, compared to 23,942 on street railway lines.
+In 1922, the peak for commuter trains, 368 daily runs were operated in the Pittsburgh district.
+By 1947, the increasing popularity of the automobile, and better road networks, reduced that number to only sixty-seven.

-Station and the USO Variety Club and Canteen in the 1940s
+Union Station and the USO Variety Club and Canteen - 1940s.

-Named a historic landmark, the old train depot still echoes with the sounds of the conductor, and freight trains bound for warehouses along Liberty Avenue still snake their way along the old tracks.
-If you want to take a ride on the scenic Pennsylvania Railroad, Amtrak service still operates out of the Pittsburgh station.
+Although railroad traffic in Pittsburgh is no longer a prominent mode of transportation, the old train depot still echoes with the sounds of the conductor, and freight trains bound for warehouses along Liberty Avenue still snake their way along the old tracks.
+For those who want to take a ride on the scenic Pennsylvania Railroad, Amtrak service still operates out of the Pittsburgh station.

 Pennsylvania Railroad 28th Street Riots